Deploy Generated Standalone Executable Programs To Target Hardware

 maintains scheduling counters and

-as taskCounter
+taskCounter

-arrays indexed on tid
+arrays indexed ontid

-flags are implemented as arrays indexed on tid
+Event flags as arrays indexed on

 .

-.
-The scheduling counters are basically clock rate
+and task flags for subrates.
+The scheduling counters are clock rate dividers that count

 rt_OneStep